Use Windows PowerShell for StorSimple to administer your device

-Connect with limited access This option is used to access Windows PowerShell interface in limited mode.
+Connect with limited access.
+This option is used to access Windows PowerShell interface in limited mode.
 You are not prompted for access credentials.
 This option connects to a more restricted runspace compared to options 1 and 2.
-Some of the tasks that are available through option 1 that *cannot be performed in this runspace are:
+Some of the tasks available through option 1 that cannot be performed in this runspace are:

 This is the preferred option if you have forgotten the device administrator password and cannot connect through option 1 or 2.

-Change language This option allows you to change the display language on the Windows PowerShell interface.
-The languages supported are English, Japanese, Russian, French, South Korean, Spanish, Italian, German, Chinese, and Brazilian Portuguese.
+Change language.
+This option allows you to change the display language on the Windows PowerShell interface.
+The languages supported are English, Japanese, Russian, French, South Korean, Spanish, Italian, German, Chinese, and Portuguese.

 Connect remotely to StorSimple using Windows PowerShell for StorSimple